AdamPaternostro/Azure-Dual-Region-Deployment-Approach/README.md

 ### Heathchecks
 - You should have a healthcheck URL in your Web App that reads/writes a test file to Azure Storage and reads/write to DocumentDB
 - Traffic Manager will be calling the healthcheck.
 Traffic manager needs this to know when to stop routing traffic to a region.
 You can also have a healthcheck URL that returns a bad health status.
 This will allow you to change the URL in traffic manager to simulate a failure during development.
 - Application Insights will be calling the healthcheck.
-Applications Insights shoudl be part of your overall monitoring, so IT is alerted along with the developers.
+Applications Insights should be part of your overall monitoring, so IT is alerted along with the developers.

 ### Failures: There are couple scenerios that can occur
 - Traffic Manager might get a failure of a healthcheck.
 If this happens then Traffic Manager stops sending traffic to that region.
 Your web apps should auto-scale to handle the traffic in the region.